lvgl/lvgl/src/gpu/sdl/README.md

 we should perform drawing operations on GPU if possible.

-This implementation has moved most bitmap blending and drawing procedures to utilize SDL_Renderer, which takes advantages hardware acceleration APIs like DirectX or OpenGL.
+This implementation has moved most bitmap blending and drawing procedures to utilize SDL_Renderer, which takes advantages of hardware acceleration APIs like DirectX or OpenGL.

 This implementation can be also considered as a reference implementation, for contributors wants to develop accelerated drawing functions with other APIs such as OpenGL/OpenGL ES.